Nizhny Novgorod: 2018 FIFA World Cup

 During the World Cup, the Minin and Pozharsky Square hosted the FIFA Fan Fest.
 The venue was open on game days from 13.00 till 00.00.
 The Fan Fest venue included a hospitality area, a folk art craft shop, and food outlets (20 stationary and 7 mobile outlets).
 The games were broadcast on a big screen.

 Media

-Nizhny Novgorod is the center of television and radio broadcasting in the region and the Volga Federal District.
+Nizhny Novgorod is the centre of television and radio broadcasting in the region and the Volga Federal District.
 There are local TV stations, the Internet, and print media.

 Newspapers

 In the city, there are some popular urban newspapers.
 Nizhegorodskaya Pravda, Stolitsa Nizhny and Nizhegorodsky rabochiy are Russian-language media headquartered in Nizhny Novgorod.
 Nizhegorodskaya pravda is the oldest newspaper of the city.

 TV and radio

 One of the first TV channels in the city was NNTV.
 It was created during the Soviet period, on the basis of the Gorky television.
 Also, there is the TV channel Volga.
 The earlier existing most popular TV channel, Seti-NN, stopped broadcasting in December 2015.